-The answer is yes, you can cash in your pension if you wish.
+The answer is yes, you can cashing in your pension if you wish.

 However, depending on how much you want to cash in from your pension, and how early you’re planning on withdrawing your money, you could pay a tax bill.
 It’s the job of our resident pension specialists to make sure you don’t pay over the odds when you’re looking to cash in a pension plan.
 Taking all recent legislation into consideration, we will help you make the right decision for your financial future, which may or may not mean helping you cash in on your existing pension funds to release extra capital for you in the short term.

 Cashing in a pension is an especially useful way of freeing up some money if you want to make a big purchase.
 You wouldn’t be alone in cashing out a pension to pay off your mortgage or other substantial debts – in fact, according to data from The Telegraph, this is the reason why up to 35% of retirees are drawing upon their pension early.
 Imagine never having to set aside any of your income for repayments again; it’s certainly an attractive prospect for those who are keen to own their home outright.

 Perhaps you’re looking to invest in property?
 Maybe you just want to free up some cash to help your children or grandchildren settle down?
 There’s a chance you simply want to enjoy what you’ve worked so hard to earn and want to carry out some large-scale home improvements, or take that much-anticipated break abroad?
 Or – like an increasing amount of people – perhaps you’d like to spend a little money on your looks and gain extra confidence as you approach later life?